aweil41/aweil41/README.md

 ### Hi there 👋

+I am a PhD student in political science at the University of Chicago.
+My research focuses on the intersection of political violence and rhetoric/narrative.
+I've studied extremist messaging, the online popularization of certain terrorist tactics, and how public opinion constrains and enables insurgents.
+Methodologically, my main interests lie in archival and computational approaches.

 <!--
 **aweil41/aweil41** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.